Skip to content

 Frequently Asked Questions

-Hammerhead is the standard for new development: it lets garbage trucks turn in one continuous motion and serves both refuse and fire vehicles.
-T-shape saves area in dense existing neighborhoods but requires multiple forward/reverse moves and is unsuitable for 3-axle garbage trucks.
+The hammerhead lets garbage trucks turn in a single move and serves both refuse and fire vehicles — standard in new development areas.
+The T-shape saves area in dense existing neighborhoods but requires multiple forward/reverse moves and is unsuitable for 3-axle garbage trucks.
+Which variant is admissible is determined by the local development plan.

 Sources & References

-5. § 5 / § 87b UrhG (Urheberrechtsgesetz)Bundesministerium der Justiz
+9. § 87b UrhG — Database maker's rightsBundesministerium der Justiz

 Try it now